Skip to main content

 Submission Guidelines:

-There are three avenues for presenters to submit their abstracts:
+There are two avenues for presenters to submit their abstracts:

 Required information that each author must provide depending on the selected presentation avenue as part of their submission: